 The maximum recommended dose in patients with a calculated creatinine clearance greater than 60 mL/min is 500 mcg BID; doses greater than 500 mcg BID have been associated with an increased incidence of Torsade de Pointes.

-Switch to Dofetilide from Class I or other Class III Antiarrhythmic Therapy
+Switch to Dofetilide Capsules from Class I or other Class III Antiarrhythmic Therapy

-Stopping Dofetilide Prior to Administration of Potentially Interacting Drugs
+Stopping Dofetilide Capsules Prior to Administration of Potentially Interacting Drugs

-If Dofetilide needs to be discontinued to allow dosing of other potentially interacting drug(s), a washout period of at least two days should be followed before starting the other drug(s).
+If Dofetilide capsules need to be discontinued to allow dosing of other potentially interacting drug(s), a washout period of at least two days should be followed before starting the other drug(s).

 How is Dofetilide Supplied